Hyvä Theme is Now Open Source: What This Means for Magento Community - Mageplaza

 As the advantages of Preference dominated its disadvantages, it’s pretty clear why this pattern is listed among the must-know Magento 2 design patterns.

-Argument Replacement is one of the must-know efficient coding techniques when changing constructor argument without affecting other classes.
+Argument Replacement is one of the must-know efficient coding techniques when changing a constructor argument without affecting other classes.
 Argument Replacement’s name in the XML file corresponds to the name used in class.
 For instance, in this file: vendor/magento/module-catalog/etc/di.xml In the constructor of this class: Magento\Catalog\Helper\Product:

 - String